 Display Board 2 Harvey Girls.
 That finished my visit to this museum, which was the first time I had been here.
 Elizabeth and I rode Pacific Electric 418 on the museum's mainline.

-An vintage car along Broadway Avenue, the main paved road at the museum.
-I rode the Los Angeles Railway 1201 around the Loop Ride circle of the museum.
+A vintage car along Broadway Avenue, the main paved road at the museum.
+I then rode Los Angeles Railway 1201 around the Loop Ride circle of the museum.

 Union Pacifc E8A 942.

 The final run of the Pacific Electric car was occuring.
 I walked over and boarded the bus with James joining me for the quick trip in the FastTrak and carpool lanes back to the hotel.
-After Elizabeth finished her bus host duties, the two of us went to the Sizzler for dinner with Walter Zullig.
-After dropping Walter and Elizabeth at the hotel, I drove to our apartment to pick up the mail then returned to the hotel.
-It had been a great visit to the Orange Empire Railway Museum with the NRHS convention but I was looking forward to tomorrow.
+After Elizabeth finished her bus host duties, the two of us went to the Sizzler for dinner with Walter Zullig then after dropping Walter and Elizabeth at the hotel, I drove to our apartment to pick up the mail then returned to the hotel.
+It had been a great visit to the Orange Empire Railway Museum with the NRHS convention, but I was looking forward to tomorrow.